 Beverages are a good example of an industry in which occasion-based segmentation works well because people consume products based on their needs.
 While a consumer might prefer to drink juice in the morning, she could opt for a soft drink during lunch and a bottle of water later in the afternoon.
-Those choices will likely change based on a variety of factors such as day of the week, time of day, who she’s with, her specific need (such as thirst or energy boost.) or her mood.
+Those choices will likely change based on a variety of factors such as day of the week, time of day, who she’s with, her specific need (such as thirst or energy boost) or her mood.

 For instance, let’s say you want to market your energy drinks but data show there are different motivations driving consumption occasion which could require different marketing messages.
 Using this scenario, let’s focus in on two occasions: “Late Night Recharge” and “Mid-Afternoon Workday Slump.”

-When it comes to the “Late Night Recharge” occasion, consumers are looking for a late night pick-me-up where they can get a burst of energy to take them from dinner through a night out with friends.
+When it comes to the “Late Night Recharge” occasion, consumers are looking for a late night pick-me-up where they can get a burst of energy to take them from dinner through catching up with friends.
 Since this is a post-meal occasion, they want a small quantity beverage that packs a lot of punch and seek out a small format drink.
 Those who experience this occasion tend to be younger men and women who are somewhat more health focused and are just starting out in their careers.

 As you see here, now we’re focused on the motivation behind the occasion itself, rather than just the person.
 These two occasions are quite different and so is the consumer’s choice of energy drink.
 However, we also see in the data that the same consumer might experience both occasions regularly.